laurent-fr/z180/README.md

  There are 3 main folders in this reposirory :

- * enclosure : all the files needed to build the case, which is laser_cut 3mm transparent acrylic (all parts are smaller than 200x300 mm), with a 3D printed part to mechanicaly guide the boards.
+ * enclosure : all the files needed to build the case, which is laser-cut 3mm transparent acrylic (all parts are smaller than 200x300 mm), with a 3D printed part to mechanicaly guide the boards.
  * hardware : the description of all boards (very incomplete for now !)
  * software : Tests, BIOS, BASIC, and CP/M (coming soon !)

+ ## Licenses

+All the software is GPL v2, and all the hardware is CC-BY-NC-SA

  ## Status of the computer